-Normally found in more northern parts of the Antarctic Peninsula and the sub-Antarctic islands, we were lucky enough to see just one lonely fur seal on a remote rocky shore during our trip.
+Normally found in more northern parts of the Antarctic Peninsula and the sub-Antarctic islands, we were lucky enough to see just a few on Trinity Island on the our last in Antarctica.

 Each day we saw plenty of Crabeater seals who spend most of their time lazing around on ice floes.
 Feeding Orcas like to bump the ice floes in order to knock the seals into the water.

 A lean, mean, fighting machine – the aggressive, powerful Leopard Seal sits at the top of the food chain in the seal world.
-Easily identified by its reptilian-like head, the seals diet is based on krill and lots of warm-blooded baby animals such as penguins and juvenile Crabeater seals.
+Easily identified by its reptilian-like head, the Leopard seal is an apex Antarctic predator, feeding on everything from seals, penguins, fish and krill.

 With worldwide population (all in the Antarctic region) figures ranging from 220,000 – 440,000, the seals are not too common.
 During our entire trip we saw one lone seal lazing about on an ice floe.